Elizabeth Anscombe starts her essay ‘Causality and Determination’ by noting the two ways in which causality is usually defined:

 The first definition (necessary connection) is based on Hume’s second definition of cause and effect.
 Although Hume doesn’t refer to ‘necessary connection’ specifically, he describes cause as the process via which ‘the idea of one object causes the mind to form the idea of the other’.
 This reinforces Hume’s notion that necessary connection is a process that occurs in the mind.

 The second definition (exceptionless generalisation) is based on Hume’s first definition of cause and effect.
+All events resembling event c (cause) must be followed by events resembling event e (effect).

 Both definitions give rise to an assumption: if cause A results in effect B in one case, but cause A does not result in effect B in another case, there must be a further cause.
 This idea is captured by Hume’s Rule 6 on Section 15 (refer to post 0074).